tlringer/proof-demos/README.md

 in the end, they produce a proof that the kernel can check.
-We can think of this process of going from tactics to something that the kernel can check as a kind of compilation from a high-level language of search procedures down to a low-level languages of _proof objects_ or _proof terms_---kind of the binary of proofs.
+We can think of this process of going from tactics to something that the kernel can check as a kind of compilation from a high-level language of search procedures down to a low-level language of _proof objects_ or _proof terms_---kind of the binary of proofs.
 (Everything is a compiler, yadda yadda yadda.)

 So what kinds of tactics _do_ people use?
 Typically things like decision procedures,